HelgeCPH/vagrant-ubuntu-oracle-xe/README.md

         vagrant up

+    * **OBS: Windows Users** Not all notebook producers enable virtualization by default.
+That is, `vagrant up` might end with an error message saying something along the lines that "VT-x is not enabled in BIOS".
+If you get this error then reboot your computer and enable virtualization in your BIOS settings.
+Subsequently, reboot again and execute the above command again.

   * Now, start SQL Developer and connect to a new database, see screenshot below.
 The username is `system` and the password is `manager`.
 Set the rest of the parameters as illustrated below.

   ![DB Connection](docs/connect.png)

+  * When you are done working on your database and your projects you can put the virtual machine to sleep, by issuing `vagrant suspend` in the terminal in which you ran `vagrant up`

+## Logging to the VM

+  During the first lectures it is not necessary that you log onto the VM.
+If you want to do so however run `vagrant ssh` after running `vagrant up`.
+In case you have SSH setup and configured already you should be directly be logged onto the machine.

+  **OBS: Windows Users** Windows does not ship with SSH by default.
+Consequently, follow this guide for configuring PuTTY instead of SSH https://www.sitepoint.com/getting-started-vagrant-windows/.
+Alternatively, install Git for Windows (https://git-for-windows.github.io) and follow the directions on http://stackoverflow.com/a/16247703

+  On Unix'ish operating systems, if you did not already generate an SSH keypair, generate one (e.g., via `ssh-keygen -t rsa`)

 ## Acknowledgements